Best e-Fixed Deposit Malaysia 2026: Highest eFD Rates and Online Promotions Compared

 An e-Fixed Deposit is a standard fixed deposit placed entirely online — through your bank's app or internet banking portal — rather than at a branch counter.
 The underlying product is legally identical to a physical FD: you lock your money for a fixed tenure, earn a set interest rate, and get your principal plus interest back at maturity.

 The reason to care about eFDs specifically is promotional pricing.
 Banks use eFD campaigns to attract new funds during certain periods — Raya, CNY, year-end — and the online-only rates can be meaningfully higher than branch rates.
-Right now, CIMB's eFD-i pays 3.60% for 6 months.
-Their standard board rate for a 6-month physical FD?
-Around 1.85%.
-That's a 1.75 percentage point difference for doing the same thing online instead of in person.
+Right now, AmBank's eFD pays 3.65% for 12 months.
+Their standard board rate for a 12-month physical FD?
+Around 2.30%.
+That's a 1.35 percentage point difference for doing the same thing online instead of in person.

 eFDs also tend to have lower minimum deposits during campaign periods (RM1,000 vs RM5,000+ for branch placements) and you can place them at 11pm from your couch.
 The downside: promo rates are time-limited and auto-renew at the lower board rate unless you act at maturity.